AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 In addition, the following methods support reading multiple values:

 * [List Values](xref:sds-stream-data#list-values) retrieves a collection of stored values based on the request parameters.
-* [Get Interpolated Values](xref:sds-stream-data#list-interpolated-values) retrieves a collection of stored or calculated values based on the request parameters.
+* [List Interpolated Values](xref:sds-stream-data#list-interpolated-values) retrieves a collection of stored or calculated values based on the request parameters.
 * [List Summaries](xref:sds-stream-data#list-summaries) retrieves a collection of evenly spaced summary intervals based on a count and specified start and end indexes.
-* [Get Sampled Values](xref:sds-stream-data#list-sampled-values) retrieves a collection of sampled data based on the request parameters.
+* [List Sampled Values](xref:sds-stream-data#list-sampled-values) retrieves a collection of sampled data based on the request parameters.

 All single stream reads are HTTP GET actions.
 Reading data involves getting events from streams.
 The base reading URI from a single stream is as follows:
  ```text